Sedona Hummingbird Festival

 GPS Coordinates: Lat.
 34.846635, Long. -111.830435

-Presentations: We again will have 3 days of presentations by hummingbird experts from around the world in the modern, air-conditioned Sedona Performing Arts Center.
-This year we have a special emphasis on gardening.
+Presentations: 3 days of presentations by hummingbird experts from around the world in the modern, air-conditioned Sedona Performing Arts Center (SPAC).

-Exhibits (free): The Hummingbird Marketplace (exhibitors and vendors area) will again be held in the lobby of the Sedona Performing Arts Center, giving you easier access to opportunities to shop for "everything hummingbird."
-As before, attending this area is free--no admission fees!
+Exhibits (free): The Hummingbird Marketplace (exhibitors and vendors area), held in the lobby of the Sedona Performing Arts Center, with easy access to shopping opportunities for "everything hummingbird."
+No admission fee!

-DETAILS on all parts of the festival will be found under the "Activities" tab as they are updated.
+DETAILS on all parts of the festival will be found under the individual tabs as they are updated.

 You can read about the first Sedona Hummingbird Festival (2012) in this excerpt from The Hummingbird Connection, the official member magazine of the Hummingbird Society.

 How beautiful is Sedona?
-We know of no more beautiful description of Sedona than this video.
+We know of no more beautiful description of Sedona than this video: Click here.
 Be sure to make it full screen.

-The Sedona Hummingbird Festival is always held the first weekend in August, when Sedona's hummingbird population is highest and most diverse—5 or even 6 species instead of the usual 2—and with typically five times the number of hummers as in early summer.
-Thanks to Sedona's high altitude of 4,500 feet, we escape the intense summer heat experienced in more southern parts of Arizona (more at the Sedona tab).
+The Sedona Hummingbird Festival is always held around the end of July, when Sedona's hummingbird population is highest and most diverse—5 or even 6-7 species instead of the usual 2—and with typically five times the number of hummers as in early summer.
+Thanks to Sedona's high altitude of 4,500 feet, we escape the intense summer heat experienced in more southern parts of Arizona; more at the Sedona tab.
 August is also a "low season" for tourism in Sedona, so you'll be able to take advantage of lower lodging prices.
-We're working on securing deals from participating hotels and motels; see "lodging deals."
+We're working continuously to secure deals from participating hotels and motels; see "lodging deals."

-Both the 2012 and 2013 Sedona Hummingbird Festivals were spectacular community events!
+Sedona Hummingbird Festivals have been spectacular community events!
 Residents and businesses were encouraged to include hummer-friendly flowers in their yard.
 Those lacking time or inclination for gardening put out feeders, especially beginning in June.
-By keeping the feeders filled and fresh, residents will again in 2014 see that migrants will reward their benefactors by returning—with friends and relatives—in subsequent years, leading to ever-higher populations.
+By keeping the feeders filled and fresh, residents year after year see that migrants will reward their benefactors by returning—with friends and relatives—leading to ever-higher populations.
 In our dreams, the Hummingbird Society imagines feeders even hanging from the street signs, but that may not happen right away!

-The Sedona Hummingbird Festival is made possible in part by grants from the City of Sedona, Arizona, the Sedona 30, and the Sedona Community Foundation.
+The Sedona Hummingbird Festival is made possible in part by grants from the City of Sedona, Arizona and the assistance of the Sedona Chamber of Commerce.
 We gratefully acknowledge their help in making this event possible.